insyri/rstrafes-mod-doc-draft/rules/other.md

 - A account’s age is under one month old and makes it into pending, it will be blacklisted unless the identity of the account is confirmed to be a legitimate player’s account.
 - Only one alternate account per world record holder (verify with a mod which account you would like to keep).
 - Players cannot get a whitelisted alt for an already blacklisted player.
 The alt and all known associated accounts with both players will be blacklisted if this rule is broken.
+*Note: we may blacklist your alternative account just for being suspicious in any sense.*
 ##